About the National Scout Section Award Scheme

 - Been awarded an Adventurer Level Cord with specific reference to the Adventurer Level Journey

 - Demonstrate an active leadership role in Scouting through a Leadership Activity

-When all three components are complete, download the NSW Australian Scout Medallion Application, complete the details and forward the Application to your Regional Commissioner – Scouts.
+When all three components are complete, download the Nomination of Achievement Form, complete the details and forward the Achievement form as directed.

-In NSW this Award is managed within each Region by the Regional Commissioner – Scouts.
+In NSW this Award Process is managed within each Region by the Troop Council.